 The Fresno pepper is a darling chili among foodies for its very eatable medium heat and, when red, subtle smokiness.
 More recipes than ever are calling for this chili.
-But say your local store doesn’t carry them fresh, what options do you have?
+But say your local store doesn’t carry them fresh.
+What options do you have?
 What’s the best Fresno pepper substitute to save your culinary masterpiece?
 The good news is some of the most popular chilies in the world can help you fill these shoes.

 Your best Fresno pepper alternative: Jalapeño pepper